AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 >[!NOTE]
 >
->If the specified value doesn't comply with the Validate rule, you can display a validation message to the user.
+>If the specified value does not comply with the Validate rule, you can display a validation message to the user.
 You can specify the message in the **[!UICONTROL Script validation message]** field in the component properties in the sidebar.

 ![script-validation](assets/script-validation.png)